Getting Started with Windows Forms Syntax Editor

 -

-Add the EditControl to an application by dragging it from the toolbox to a designer view.
-The following dependent assemblies will be added automatically:
+Add the EditControl to the application by dragging it from the toolbox to the designer surface.
+The following dependent assemblies are added automatically:

 - Syncfusion.Shared.Base